The Maine (band): Other media

 Aside from recording music, The Maine has other projects it undertakes for its fans.
 The band has released three books, This Is Real Life, Black & White Keepsake Book, and Roads.
 This Is Real Life is composed of photos taken by the band's friend and photographer Dirk Mai, as well as journal entries written by the band members during the 2009 Vans Warped Tour.
 Black & White Keepsake Book consists of photos and journals from the band members.
 Roads contains behind-the-scenes photos that Dirk Mai has captured as well as pieces of writing from the band members.
 Later in 2010, lead singer John O'Callaghan collaborated with photographer Dirk Mai in the creation of Exaltation, a book containing 15 poems written by O'Callaghan complemented by nine accompanying photographs by Mai.
 John O'Callaghan released a book of poetry titled Sincerely, John The Ghost in 2016 to accompany his solo EP of the same name.
 In 2019, the band collaborated with the writer Evan Lucy on You Are Ok: Finding Your Way When Life Doesn't Feel Ok, a book featuring stories and lessons from the band's career that was released along the album of the same name.

 The band also holds a semi-annual music festival in Phoenix called 8123 Fest.
 The first of these festivals was held in 2017, to celebrate the 10th anniversary of The Maine's formation.
-Since then, 8123 Fest has also been held in 2019 and 2022, with the next scheduled for 2025.
+Since then, 8123 Fest has also been held in 2019, 2022, and 2025, with the next scheduled for 2027, commemorating the 20th anniversary of the band.